 What’s special: Beef cutlet, Pork burger, Pork Chops, Beef Steak, Sorpotel, and Sausage bread

 Dear foodies!
-If you are done partying already, don’t forget to try out street food in Goa which you are likely to find at most of the popular party places.
+If you are done partying already, don’t forget to try out the above-listed street food in Goa which you are likely to find at most of the popular party places.
 But trying them out at the places mentioned here ensures the best taste.
 So, plan a trip to Goa and get ready to be spoiled for choice.

 Frequently Asked Questions About Street Food In Goa

 A. The staple food if Goa is mostly rice and fish curry, like many other tropical areas in India.
-Goan food is known to be intense in flavours and spices, which is what makes it so irresistible.
-You’ll be able to distinguish the tantalizing flavors and aroma of common Goan food ingredients like coconut and local spices like kokum.
-The Goan Fish Curry, Shark Ambot Tik, Chicken Xacuti, Goan Pork Vindaloo, Sorpotel, Feijoada, Chicken Cafreal, Sorak, Samarachi Kodi, Prawns Xeque Xeque, Patolea, Crab Xacuti, Bebinca, Fish Recheado, Goan Khatkhate, and Sannas are some of the most famous culinary specialties of Goa that you should try when you’re here.
+Goan food is known to be intense in flavors and spices, which is what makes it so irresistible.
+The Goan Fish Curry, Shark Ambot Tik, Chicken Xacuti, Goan Pork Vindaloo, Sorpotel, Feijoada, Chicken Cafreal, Sorak, Samarachi Kodi, Goan Khatkhate, and Sannas are some of the most famous culinary specialties of Goa that you should try when you’re here.

 A. Goa is famous for a variety of things including its stunning beaches, jazzy nightlife, Goan hospitality, the local alcoholic beverage called “Feni”, the carnivals, Goan food, range of water sports, islands, and its natural beauty.

 A. The Kingfish is the most popular fish in Goa.
-It is a common ingredient in most seafood based meals and always remains in high demand by tourists regardless of the season.
-You will find come across many varieties of this delicious fish in Goa owing to the many cooking styles it is prepared with.
+It is a common ingredient in most seafood-based meals and always remains in high demand by tourists regardless of the season.
 It is grilled, cooked in tandoori ovens, or even served in sauces and curries with masala as per the preferences of diners.
-Other popular types of fish served in Goan restaurants include the mackerel, pomfret, tuna, and sharks.
+Other popular types of fish served in Goan restaurants include mackerel, pomfret, tuna, and sharks.

 A. Yes, alcohol is generally very cheap in Goa as compared to other cities across India.
 This is because the government has imposed really low taxes on alcohol and alcohol-based beverages in this city.
 For instance, you can easily get a bottle of beer for as low as INR 35 in many liquor stores across Goa.